"Start with a clean grill."Emeril Lagasse

 - Wipe down the outside.
 Want to really impress your friends and family when you’re cooking outdoors?
 Make sure your grills look as good as the food that you cook on them.
 Scrub away any white spots or corrosion with a mixture of equal parts vinegar and water.
 Then wipe down the entire exterior of the grill with a sponge and some soapy water.
 Rinse with fresh water to remove any soap residue.
 Disposable bleach wipes also make quick work of wiping down the grill.
 For stainless steel grills, you can also choose to clean the exterior with a variety of cleaning products from branded to generic stainless steel polishes and special disposable grill wipes.
 When cleaning stainless steel, avoid burnishing it with a circular motion.
 Instead, rub, wipe and polish the steel in the direction of the grain.
 Do not use abrasive pads or steel wool.
 Click here to learn more about stainless steel.
 Remember, the cleaner and drier you keep your grill and accessories throughout the year, the longer they will last.

 - Refresh your fuel.
-Whether you use charcoal, gas, wood, or all three, starting off the season with fresh fuel is a smart bet for efficient heating.
+Whether you use charcoal, gas, wood, pellets, or all four, starting off the season with fresh fuel is a smart bet for efficient heating.
 What if the charcoal you stashed away before the first snowfall happened to get wet?
 Never fear!
 Assuming the briquets have retained their original shape, simply dry them out as best as you can and you are ready to roll.
 When using instant charcoal, be sure to close the bag well after each use.
 Otherwise, there’s a good chance that the fuel impregnated in the briquets will evaporate.
 Your best bet when storing charcoal year round is an airtight plastic bin, available in the storage section of most hardware stores and big box retailers.
 If you use propane, keep in mind that propane tanks often need certification every few years.
 Make sure your tank is inspected and safe before you go shopping for steaks.
 While you’re out running errands, you might as well buy some extra fuel, too.
 Better safe than sorry.

 - Create a dedicated grill area.
 Inspect the clearance between your cooker and any combustibles.
 Make sure your grilling area is free from things that can catch on fire, including overhead obstructions.